-FORT HOOD, Texas – Following the announcement for its call to overseas service to support Operation Spartan Shield, the Virginia Army National Guard’s 29th Infantry Division (29th ID) successfully conducted its post-mobilization at North Fort Hood.
+FORT HOOD, Texas – Following the announcement for its call to overseas service as Task Force Spartan, Virginia Army National Guard’s (VAARNG) Fort Belvoir-based 29th Infantry Division (29th ID) successfully conducted its mobilization at North Fort Hood.

-Five hundred Soldiers from the division completed their culminating training exercise (CTE), a dynamic evaluation comprising various mission simulations and Soldier readiness tasks, supported by First Army’s Observer Coach/Trainers (OC/Ts).
+500 Soldiers from the division received and completed their culminating training exercise (CTE), a dynamic evaluation comprising of various mission simulations and Soldier readiness tasks guided by First Army’s Observer – Coach/Trainers (OC/Ts).

-Coordination and support of the CTE were led by Soldiers from First Army Division West's 120th Infantry Brigade, alongside partners from the First Army Division East's 188th Infantry Brigade, Army Central Command (ARCENT), and advanced echelon Soldiers from the Texas Army National Guard's 36th Infantry Division, who were returning from a year of service in Operation Spartan Shield (OSS).
+Coordination and support of the CTE were led by Soldiers from the 120th Infantry Brigade, Division West – First Army, alongside partners from the 188th Infantry Brigade, Division East – First Army, Army Central Command (ARCENT), as well as advanced echelon (ADVON) Soldiers from the 36th Infantry Division (36th ID), Texas Army National Guard (TXARNG), who were returning from a past year of service in Operation Spartan Shield (OSS).

 Maj.
-Gen. Mark H. Landes, commanding general of First Army Division East and the 29th ID exercise director, visited North Fort Hood and shared remarks about the combined efforts observed from all supporting units during the CTE.
+Gen. Mark H. Landes, commanding general of First Army Division East and 29th ID Exercise Director, visited North Fort Hood and shared remarks about the combined efforts observed from all supporting units to the CTE.

 “The priority is to use the exercise to best prepare 29th ID for the critical mission they will assume,” Landes stated.
 “I am appreciative of the professionalism and invested interest the entire team has displayed as they support the 29th ID before they go forward.”